 I had my yellow fever vaccination card ready from my trip to Brazil 3 years ago.
 If you don’t have one, I’m sorry I can’t help.
 Perhaps negotiate with the consulate.

 All these were followed by a mad rush to find a printing shop.

-Thankfully, the consulate was still open and the person/officer/staff accepted my documents.
+Thankfully, the consulate was still open when I went back at 1:15pm and the person/officer/staff accepted my documents.
 The application takes 24 hours, though I read about people begging the consulate in desperate situations (like catching a bus later in the day).

 I’m not sure about you, but I’d rather apply for my visa free in advance, than to have an anxiety attack for not having the documents ready at the border and still pay the hefty roughly USD $100 fees.

-Oh and by the way, the visa in valid for 30 days and an option to extend to 90 days at an immigration office in any major cities (La Paz, Santa Cruz, Sucre etc) in the country.
+Oh and by the way, the visa in valid for 30 days from the day you enter the country and you have the option to extend it for 30 days, then another 30 days, at an immigration office in any major cities (La Paz, Santa Cruz, Sucre etc) in the country.

 Update August 2017: Two Singaporeans crossed the San Pedro-Uyuni border together on a tour.
 One followed this post and went through smoothly, the other paid USD $50 and handed over his passport to complete the immigration process 3 days later.
 Different prices at different border.

 Insist to apply your visa at the consulate even if the they tell you it isn't necessary.
 Some of them are unsure of the requirement themselves.
 My friend insisted and saved USD $50.